graphitemaster/neothyne/docs/SCRIPTING.md

 There are nine types in Neo: `null`, `bool`, `int`, `float`, `array`, `object`, `string`, `function`, `method`.

 The type `null` has a single value, `null`, who's only propery is to be different from any other value.
-It's useful when representing the absense of a value and works exactly like Lua's `nil` type.
+It's useful when representing the absence of a value and works exactly like Lua's `nil` type.

 The type `bool` has two values, `true` and `false`.
 Both `null` and `false` make a condition false; any other value makes it true.
 This means values like `0` and empty string `""` also evaluate true.

 The type `int` represents a *signed* integer numbers in the range of `[-2,147,483,648, 2,147,483,647]`.
 Numbers outside that range *cannot* be represented.

-The type `float` represents real (floating-point) number the range of `[1.175494e-38, 3.402823e+38]`.
+The type `float` represents a real (floating-point) number in the range of `[1.175494e-38, 3.402823e+38]`.

-The type `array` represents a *hetrogeneous* array.
-Hetrogeneous means it can store anything, even other arrays.
+The type `array` represents an *heterogeneous* array.
+Heterogeneous means it can store anything, even other arrays.

-The type `object` represents a *hetrogeneous* associative array.
+The type `object` represents an *heterogeneous* associative array.
 Objects are the sole data-structure mechanism in Neo; they can be used to represent symbol tables, sets, records, graphs, trees, etc. Neo uses the field name as an index.
-This is provided by `a.name` being syntatic sugar for `a["name"]`.
+This is provided by `a.name` being syntactic sugar for `a["name"]`.

-The type `string` represents immutable sequence of bytes.
+The type `string` represents an immutable sequence of bytes.
 Strings in Neo are 8-bit clean.

 The type `function` represents a function.